wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 internally generated requests, and external requests (invalidations of all kinds), in three separate sections.
 Helper functions are covered when they are first time encountered.

+#### CPU-Initiated Requests

+CPU may initiate three types of requests: `GETS`, which obtains a block in shared state for read, `GETX`, which obtains a block in exclusive state for write, and `GETSX`, which is equivalent to a `GETX`, except that the block is locked in the L1 cache, until a future `GETX` hits it.
+`GETSX` is essential for implementing atomic read-modify-write instructions.

+From a high-level perspective,